NBPTS certification is not the same, and does not replace Wisconsin educator license issued by the DPI.

 Out-of-State National Board Certified Teachers

-Due to statutory requirements that are specific to Wisconsin, almost all educators from out of state applying for a Wisconsin educator license will be issued a 5-year Professional Educator license with stipulations.
+Due to statutory requirements that are specific to Wisconsin, almost all educators from out of state applying for a Wisconsin educator license will have statutory stipulations and are issued a 3-year Provisional license.
 The specific stipulations will be cited for the license issued.

 Applying for Master Educator License

 You may apply for Wisconsin Master Educator license the following year after you receive your NBPTS certification, as long as the NBPTS is still valid.
-The effective date of the Master Educator license will be July 1 of the year the application was submitted and approved until June 30 of the school year that the NBPTS certificate expires.
+The effective date of the Master Educator license will be July 1 of the year the application was submitted.

 In order to apply for a Master Educator license:

-- Applicant must already hold, or qualify to hold, Wisconsin Professional Educator license in the corresponding area.
+- Applicant must already hold, or qualify to hold, a Wisconsin Lifetime license in the corresponding area.

-- Out-of-State educators must be eligible for Professional Educator license without any stipulations.
+- Wisconsin educators must be eligible for the Lifetime license.

 - Applicant must submit an application and fee, and include NBPTS certificate or score report letter.

-To apply and renew Wisconsin Master Educator License: Educator Licensing Online
+To apply for a Wisconsin Master Educator License: Educator Licensing Online